amvstrm/amvstrm/README.md

 - Add more backend feature *(Custom Anime Data or Using Myanimelist data)*
 - Docker Supported
 - Migrated to Nuxt.js 3 *(Until Nuxt3 and Vuetify 3 is stable)*
-- Merge API and AMVSTRM to this repo
+- Merge API and AMVSTRM to this repo (monorepo)
-- Using ENV to store every API URLS and Credentials
+- Using ENV to store every API URLS
-- More Translation Words
+- More Site Improvement

 ## Deploy
 You can deploy AMVSTRM on Vercel and Netlify